 Swedish rules on plastic microbeads in cosmetic products

-Sweden has a ban on the sale of certain cosmetic products containing small plastic particles, known as microplastics.
-The purpose of this regulation is to restrict the release of plastic microplastics into our lakes and seas.
+In Sweden, there is a ban on the sale of certain cosmetic products containing small plastic particles, known as microplastics.
+The purpose of this regulation is to restrict the release of microplastics into the environment.

 Ban on plastic microbeads in cosmetic products